COVID-19 Campus Updates

 We will also strive to do the following to increase the support for mental health services among our campus community:

 - Promote on-campus and community-based mental health treatment and resources.
-The
+The college

 Counseling services, including individual, couples, group, and outreach were all offered via phone and Zoom this semester.
 Two counselors rotated coverage in the office daily.
 A crisis clinician was available for crisis services.